cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/sessions.md

 # Mass deleting sessions

-Open the menu by tapping the three vertical dots and select "Export" in order to select multiple sessions to delete.
+Open the menu by tapping the three vertical dots and select "Delete" in order to select multiple sessions to delete.